-If you're having a hard time dropping unwanted pounds, you may want to consider other options, such as diet pills.
+If you're having a hard time dropping unwanted pounds, you may be tempted to consider other options, such as diet pills.
 While some of these over-the-counter pills contain the "best" ingredients at promoting weight loss, they don't produce dramatic results.
-Consultation with a doctor is recommended to discuss safety and effectiveness of these types of diet pills and also to learn about prescription diet pill options.

 Many diet pills contain caffeine as a single ingredient or in the form of an herb such as guarana, yerba mate or kola nut.
 As a stimulant, caffeine increases metabolism, but generally not enough to create a significant weight loss, according to the Office of Dietary Supplements.